-In this guide, we’ll help you build the foundations of a strong sales strategy so that you can generate more leads and win more deals
+In this guide, we’ll help you build the foundations of a strong sales strategy so that you can meet your sales targets for leads, and close deals at a higher rate.

-By establishing a strategy based on these proven sales principles, you’ll create a culture that values efficiency and empowers reps to do their best work.
-It will help provide your customers with value at every step of the customer journey.
+By establishing a strategy based on these proven sales principles, you’ll create a culture that values efficiency and empowers reps to do their best work and be properly rewarded for it.
+An effective sales strategy will also help provide your customers with value at every step of the customer journey.

-We don’t need to wax lyrical about setting data-driven sales goals.
+You probably already know about setting data-driven sales goals is, so we won’t spend too much time on it.
 By using data to drive decision making, you can set reasonable and attainable goals at every stage of the sales pipeline.

 Each stage requires a different approach, messaging, content and, most importantly, unique sales activities.
 The objections and obstacles you’ll come across will also vary, which is why setting goals for every deal stage is key.